 The study fleet will be selected by FWC staff following an application period prior to each quarter.
-Captains of private vessels and for hire vessels will apply online via a form on FWC's website.
+Captains of private vessels, charter for-hire vessels, and headboat vessels will apply online via a form on FWC's website.
 The application will include the following type of information:

-- Name of captain of for hire vessel or owner/captain of private vessel - Description of vessel - List of captain's licenses and certifications for for-hire captain - Listing of types of permits for for-hire vessel - Homeport of vessel - Description of area typically fished - General description of areas where intending to bottom fish within the hot spot area - Typical number of days spent bottom fishing per year - Preferred months to bottom fish - How many passengers/anglers are usually taken on a typically trip - For for-hire captains, do you intend to captain the vessel? - Who will do the data recording in the logbook on the fishing trips?
+- Name of captain of charter for-hire vessel or headboat vessel or owner/captain of private vessel - Description of vessel - List of captain's licenses and certifications for charter for-hire captain and headboat captain - Listing of types of permits for charter for-hire vessel or headboat vessel - Homeport of vessel - Description of area typically fished - General description of areas where intending to bottom fish within the hot spot area - Typical number of days spent bottom fishing per year - Preferred months to bottom fish - How many passengers/anglers are usually taken on a typical trip - For charter for-hire and headboat captains, do you intend to captain the vessel? - Who will do the data recording in the logbook on the fishing trips? - Headboat vessels will be required to identify the number and name of people (i.e., captain and crew) who will record data on a Study Fleet trip.
+No more than six paying customers per data recorder are allowed. - Listing of items the captain must adhere to/do as part of the study fleet: - Obtain contact information for all anglers on board the trip, - Willingness to go through a resource violation check, - Willingness to fill out a logbook of data (e.g., depth, location, species caught, species discarded, length of species caught and discarded, release method if applicable, etc.) for the trip and then transferring this information to an app, within 48 hours of the conclusion of the trip, - Ascertain the skill level of anglers on board the vessel using the 3-point scale detailed in this proposal, - Retain a copy of the EFP on-board the vessel during an FWC study fleet trip, - Ensure all anglers on private vessels have a valid Florida saltwater recreational fishing license (or be exempt) with a SRFS designation, - Willingness to take the educational course and ensure all anglers on-board have also had the educational training course before fishing, - Willingness to take a pre-survey relative to the program to get at angler satisfaction before your trip,

-- Listing of items the captain must adhere to/do as part of the study fleet: - Obtain contact information for all anglers on board the trip, - Willingness to go through a resource violation check, - Willingness to fill out a logbook of data (e.g., depth, location, species caught, species discarded, length of species caught and discarded, release method if applicable, etc.) for the trip and then transferring this information to an app, within 48 hours of the conclusion of the trip, - Ascertain the skill level of anglers on board the vessel using the 3-point scale detailed in this proposal, - Retain a copy of the EFP on-board the vessel during an FWC study fleet trip, - Ensure all anglers on private vessels have a valid Florida saltwater recreational fishing license (or be exempt) with a SRFS designation, - Willingness to take the educational course and ensure all anglers on-board have also had the educational training course before fishing, - Willingness to take a pre-survey relative to the program to get at angler satisfaction before your trip - Willingness to take a post-trip survey and be interviewed by FWC staff after the trip and help anglers understand that they may be contacted for an interview by FWC staff after the trip to ask more detailed questions on angler satisfaction, - Willingness to fish with a single-hook rig with a circle hook, - For private vessel captains, willingness to meet FWC staff prior to trip to obtain materials and put a GoPro camera on board the vessel during Study Fleet trips if selected to validate your trip, - For for-hire captains, willingness to have a FWC observer on board the vessel during the Study Fleet trips, - Willingness to work with FWC to determine which days will be fished during the quarter, - Willingness to do a hail out and hail in on those days in order for FWC staff to meet the vessel at the dock for sampling, and - Willingness to have the fish you bring in as part of the study fleet sampled by FWC biologists at the dock and return any equipment. - Description of safety equipment on the vessel
+- Willingness to take a post-trip survey and be interviewed by FWC staff after the trip and help anglers understand that they may be contacted for an interview by FWC staff after the trip to ask more detailed questions on angler satisfaction, - Willingness to fish with a single-hook rig with a circle hook when fishing a natural bait, - For private vessel captains, willingness to meet FWC staff prior to trip to obtain materials and put a GoPro camera on board the vessel during Study Fleet trips if selected to validate your trip, - For charter for-hire and headboat captains, willingness to have a FWC observer on board the vessel during the Study Fleet trips, - Willingness to work with FWC to determine which days will be fished during the quarter, - Willingness to coordinate with FWC staff 24 hours in advance to obtain approval for a trip and declaration - Willingness to meet the vessel at the dock for sampling, and - Willingness to have the fish you bring in as part of the study fleet sampled by FWC biologists at the dock and return any equipment. - Description of safety equipment on the vessel